All About Post Accident Drug Testing

 This method is used to determine the alcohol level in the blood.
 A breath-alcohol device or breathalyzer is used: the individual blows into the device, and the result is shown as Blood Alcohol Concentration (BAC).
 A reading of more than 0.04 is reason enough to not allow an individual to resume with job duties until a specific return-to-duty process has been completed.

 Blood tests provide more accurate readings in the presence of alcohol and drugs.
-However, some people are apprehensive with blood drug tests because it is the most invasive of all tests.
+However, some people are apprehensive about blood drug tests because it is the most invasive of all tests.

 Using hair drug analysis to test for the presence of alcohol or drugs has a bigger “testing window”.
 Substances inside the system of an individual can stay longer in the hair compared to urine or blood tests for up to 90 days.

-The inner cheek is swabbed to collect an oral sample.
-This is a good way of testing for the use of marijuana, cocaine and methamphetamine.
+The inner cheek is swabbed to collect an oral sample using a saliva drug test kit.
+This is a good way of testing for the use of marijuana, cocaine, and methamphetamine.
 However, drugs do not remain in oral fluids as long as those from urine.
 Presence of drugs can only be detected with current use.

 Individuals who submit themselves to drug testing are tested for the following substances: